Jump to Heading

 1.1.
 What is Triangle of Fire:

-According to the law of the triangle of combustion, the following three basic things are necessary for creating a fire.
+According to the law of triangle of combustion, following three basic things are necessary for creating a fire.

 - Fuel